 GRN: 5% (-1)

 Chgs. w/ 25 - 26 May

 While the next election is not scheduled until 2024, there is speculation that the government would like to call it earlier, in 2023.

 The government laid out its intention to scrap the Fixed Term Parliaments act in this week’s Queen’s Speech, which would grant the prime minister the power to unilaterally call an election.

 However, there are two by-elections coming up in England in the next few months.

-And in Batley and Spen, a by-election will take place on 1 July to replace Labour MP Tracy Brabin, who has had to step down from her role to take on the job as West Yorkshire’s first, and the UK’s first female, metro mayor.
+The Batley and Spen by-election will take place on Thursday (1 July) to replace Labour MP Tracy Brabin, who has had to step down from her role to take on the job as West Yorkshire’s first, and the UK’s first female, metro mayor.

 This by-election is likely to be hard-fought, and will in some ways mirror the recent contest in Hartlepool.

 Held by Labour since 1997, Batley and Spen recorded a high Leave vote in the 2016 referendum, and arguably the only reason Labour held on to the seat in 2019 was due to a local candidate, Paul Halloran, splitting the pro-Brexit vote.